stevecheckoway/ghidra_app/README.md

 Usage: ./build.bash [OPTION...]

 Options:
-  -a arch Include the JDK for x86-64 or arm64 [default: detect] -f      force building Ghidra.app even if it already exists -h      show this help
+  -a arch include the JDK for x86-64 or arm64 [default: detect] -f      force building Ghidra.app even if it already exists -h      show this help
   -o app  use 'app' as the output name